Conni2461/telescope.nvim/developers.md

 If the function does not return anything then an error is thrown.

-The `attach_mappings` function has two parameters, `prompt_bufnr` is the buffer number of the prompt buffer, which we can use to get the pickers object and `map` is a table we can use to map actions or functions to arbitrary key sequences.
+The `attach_mappings` function has two parameters, `prompt_bufnr` is the buffer number of the prompt buffer, which we can use to get the pickers object and `map` is a function we can use to map actions or functions to arbitrary key sequences.

 Now we are replacing `select_default` the default action, which is mapped to `<CR>`